 How do you make classic shortbread cookies?

 Not as simple as the short ingredient list, but pretty straight forward nonetheless!
 You mix the sugar (sweetener), butter (cold and cubed), and flour together to form a typical cookie dough.
 Then you chill the dough for an hour or two, I ended up chilling my dough overnight.
 Then you let the dough come to room temperature a bit while you press it into a lined 8×8 (or 9×9) inch square baking dish.
 Flattened it, smooth it out.
-Then score the dough into bar or square shape and prick the scored sections with a fork so the middle of the dough will cook.
-Then bake the shortbread, for 35-40 minutes, remove and slice carefully, all the way through with a very sharpe knife.
-Lift the parchment paper out and easily and safety remove the shortbread cookies and let them cool completely on a wire rack!
+Then score the dough into a bar or square shape and prick the scored sections with a fork so the middle of the dough will cook.
+Then bake the shortbread, for 35-40 minutes, remove and slice carefully, all the way through with a very sharp knife.
+Lift the parchment paper out and easily and safely remove the shortbread cookies and let them cool completely on a wire rack!

 Can you make shortbread cookies with cookie cutters instead?